Paul Kelly (fighter)

-Paul Anthony Kelly (born 12 September 1984) is a retired English mixed martial artist who is best known for his nine-fight stint in the Ultimate Fighting Championship.
+Paul Anthony Kelly (born 12 September 1984) is a retired British mixed martial artist who is best known for his nine-fight stint in the Ultimate Fighting Championship.

 Kelly was sentenced to thirteen years in prison for heroin trafficking in 2013.
 He was released in 2019.

 Mixed martial arts career

 Background

 Coming from an amateur boxer family, Kelly grew up in boxing gyms and got in a lot of altercations in his youth.
 He was expelled from school and never completed his education.